Key mediator Egypt proposes a 2-day Gaza cease-fire and the release of 4 hostages

 Truck ramming in Israel wounds dozens

-In a separate development, a truck rammed into a bus stop in Ramat Hasharon near Tel Aviv, killing one person and wounding more than 30.
-Israeli police said the attacker was an Arab citizen of Israel.
+A truck rammed into a bus stop in Ramat Hasharon near Tel Aviv, killing one person and wounding more than 30.
+Israeli police said the attacker was an Arab citizen of Israel and had been “neutralized.”
 The ramming occurred outside a military base and near the headquarters of Israel’s Mossad spy agency.

 Tensions have soared since the war in Gaza began, and Israel has carried out regular military raids into the occupied West Bank that have left hundreds dead.